If our resources have blessed you, please share them.

 Why are there so many English translations?

-There are a number of reasons why there are so many English translations.
+There are many reasons why there are so many English translations.
 The challenges of translating from one language to another language is one reason.
-Another reason is that a Hebrew or Greek word might not have an equivalent English word, or there might be more than one English word that conveys the meaning of the Hebrew or Greek word, so translators need to make judgment about which word best conveys the meaning of the original language.
+Another reason is that a Hebrew or Greek word might not have an equivalent English word, or there might be more than one English word that conveys the meaning of the Hebrew or Greek word, so translators need to make a judgment about which word best conveys the meaning of the original language.
 That’s why various translations often use different words.

 Understanding why so many English Bibles exist today, let’s address the question, which one is best?
 To answer that question, one must study the manuscript evidence, i.e. the documents upon which the translation is based.
 There are two “streams” of manuscripts.
 One derives from Antioch, Syria and the other from Alexandria, Egypt.